BIKA-C/CPSC-210/README.md

 - The problem: there are too many association to the Game class
 - Where is it: MazePanel, InfoPanel, KeyHandler
 - How to fix it: Instead of letting those all the 3 panels to have association to the Game directly, let GamePanel, which holds all those 3 panels to have one single association to the Game.
-GamePanel then provide getter to let MazePanel, InfoPanel, and KeyHandler to use it
+GamePanel then provide getter to let MazePanel, InfoPanel, and KeyHandler to use it.
+Or:
+I can implement observer pattern, where the Game is the observerable and the GamePanel (or the MazePanel, InfoPanel and the KeyHandler) to be the observers